andrewmcodes/awesome-lucky/.github/PULL_REQUEST_TEMPLATE.md

 **Thanks for contributing to Awesome Lucky!
-Please take a look at the [contribution guidelines and quality standard](https://github.com/andrewmcodes/awesome-lucky/blob/master/CONTRIBUTING.md) first and remove this line.**
+Please take a look at the [contribution guidelines](https://github.com/andrewmcodes/awesome-lucky/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/andrewmcodes/awesome-lucky/blob/master/CODE_OF_CONDUCT.md) first and remove this line.**

+---

 ## Project

 Title and urls (GitHub, project page, blog posts, ...).

-## What is this Lucky project?
+## What is this

 Describe features.

-## What are the main difference between this Lucky project and similar ones?

-Enumerate comparisons.

----

-Please help us to maintain this collection by using reactions (:+1:, :-1:) and comments to express your feelings.
+## Why should this be added

+Explain value.